finnensley/LVL1-Dashboard/README.md

 # Challenges List:

-# add linear gradient to changed bkg-img, that way no matter what the background color is the user can still see the content.
+# add linear gradient to changed bkg-img, that way no matter what the background color is the user can still see the content. - workaround added text shadow to content

 ## Challenges Completed: